DinoDevs/GladiatusCrazyAddon/README.md

 ## :paperclip: Downloads

 We suggest you to download a *stable release*.
-Alpha releases are for developers (exept if you want to check out the latest features and give us some feedback).
+Alpha and Beta releases are for developers (unless you want to check out the latest features and give us some feedback).

 ### Latest public release v4.1.0 <sub><sup>(recommended)</sup></sub>